How to Mask PII in a Database

 2. Use wizards in the data discovery menu to profile your data sources, build E-R diagrams to model RDB schema, perform referential integrity checks, and search for specific items matching a pattern.
 You can find much more however using data classification (see below).

 3. Define data classes (e.g., passport #, name, phone), or class groups (e.g., citizen PII) as needed, and assign to them search methods and masking functions.
 Then run the search wizard for your DB schema (or file folders).
-The search jobs produce log reports, dashboards, and a Data Class Map you can review before the bulk data masking wizards use it to consistently apply your rules to your data classes (which ensures referential integrity).
+The search jobs produce log reports, dashboard charts, and a Data Class Map you can review before the bulk data masking wizards use it to consistently apply your rules to your data classes (which ensures referential integrity).

 4. Run the New Data Class Map DB Masking Job … or the New Data Class File Map Masking Job … wizard.
 You will apply a default or chosen data masking function for each data class based on its need for reversibility, realism, uniqueness, consistency, and security.
 You can also configure these data masking jobs in mapping diagrams, 4GL scripts, or an IRI API.